 The war that raged in the West African nation of Sierra Leone for nearly a decade knew no bounds.
 Speak to any Sierra Leonean and you’ll hear stories of unimaginable pain and horror.
-As Médecins sans Frontières noted in a report in early 2000, “even after hostilities cease, the war may continue in people’s minds for years, decades, perhaps even generations.
-To address only the material restoration and physical needs of the population denies their shattered emotional worlds.
-It ignores the broken basic assumptions of trust and benevolence of human beings and leaves unaddressed the shattered moral and spiritual consequences of the war.
+As Médecins sans Frontières noted in a report in early 2000, “even after hostilities cease, the war may continue in people’s minds for years, decades, perhaps even generations”.
+The international community needs to do more than just rebuild the physical infrastructure.
+It also needs to address the devastating moral and spiritual consequences of the war.

 We would like to advise listeners that they may find the graphic nature of some of the descriptions in this programme disturbing.